PROCESS

 in PROCESS

-with the list of columns.
-The result of this PROCESS
+with a list of columns.
+The result of such a PROCESS

-will be considered sorted but without actual sorting.
+statement is treated as sorted, but without actually running a sort.
 Sort check is performed at the query execution stage.
 It supports setting the sort order using the keywords ASC

 (ascending order) and DESC